Jeremiah-J-Emmanuel/AfroVita/README.md

 2. I activated the haproxy with this code: sudo systemctl enable haproxy && sudo systemctl start haproxy

-3. I configured my load balancer to distrubute traffic to the two web servers using round-robin by using this code: frontend http_front bind *:80 default_backend web_servers
+3. I configured my load balancer to distrubute traffic to the two web servers using round-robin by using this code:
+    ```bash
+        frontend http_front
+            bind *:80
+            default_backend web_servers

         backend web_servers
             balance roundrobin
             server web01 3.84.37.39:80 check (This is for web-01)
             server web02 18.206.244.77:80 check (This is for web-02)
+4. I tested the distribution of the requests to the webservers, by using a for loop
+    ```bash
-4. I tested the distribution of the requests to the webservers, by using a for loop for i in {1..10}; do curl -sI http://54.236.227.220 | grep X-Served-By; done The output was an alternating X-Served-By-web-01, X-Served-By-web02...
+        for i in {1..10}; do curl -sI http://54.236.227.220 | grep X-Served-By; done The output was an alternating X-Served-By-web-01, X-Served-By-web02...

 5. I shut off the nginx on web-02 and then ran the for loop again to test if the load balancer will send all requests to the one that is working.

 The load balancer sent the requests to only web-01 when web-02 was shut off.

-This is the code that I used to do this after sshing to web-02: sudo systemctl stop nginx
+This is the code that I used to do this after sshing to web-02:
+    ```bash
+        sudo systemctl stop nginx

 After I restarted the web-02 with this command: sudo systemctl start nginx, the Load balancer resumed the distribution of requests to the both servers.